z-erica/cosmopolitan-sdl2/README.md

 toolchain in your path.
 At least version 3.2.1 is needed for proper dlopen support.
 Running a compatible version of make will primarily result in a portable executable named `imgui_example.com`, which contains the demo of the [Dear ImGui](https://github.com/ocornut/imgui) immediate-mode user interface toolchain.

+## Ideas for improvement
+- Implementing a proper chain of fallbacks for the shared object filename.
+A `SDL_COSMO_API` override environment variable, separate from `SDL_DYNAMIC_API` (which, if set, would apply to the library loaded by cosmo and not to this wrapper).
+- Bundling a prebuilt native library for systems where it makes more sense (Windows).
+  This could potentially make fully self contained source builds more awkward, however.
+- The indirection is currently double; these wrappers are indirect jumps through a jump table, which hooks into the native library's own dynamic API wrappers.
+This is in constrast to the original SDL API, which calls into the overriding DLL to remotely rewrite the calling application's jump table to its own actual implementations (see `SDL_DYNAPI_entry` in `SDL_dynapi.c`).
+I'm unsure whether emulating this would be much of a benefit, considering there's a pretty heavy overhead to `cosmo_dlopen` already.
+- A similarly spirited OpenGL shim (CosmoGLEW?).
+- Testing real code with callbacks from SDL.